 + Rivalries and team histories can also make for a chaotic experience when betting the spread.
 Sports are still played by people, and emotions can run wild when two teams or players with history face each other.

 + A team or player’s betting trends can also impact their spreads.
-If a team has been constantly beating their spread, the sportsbooks may start adjusting their lines and vice versa.
+If a team has been constantly beating their spread, they may start adjusting their lines and vice versa.

 + These are just a few examples of what can impact a team’s performance ATS or how their spreads are calculated.
 You can find plenty more with thorough research.